 Hawa Mahal Built by | Who owned Hawa Mahal?

 Hawa Mahal was built by Maharaja Sawai Pratap Singh in 1798 and it was designed by architect Lal Chand Usta like a ‘Rajmukut’.

 There are 953 extremely beautiful and attractive small-latticed windows there in Hawa Mahal. these windows are called Jharokha.

 The basic feeling behind making these windows netting was that the women of Rajghar who strictly adhered to the “curtain custom” looked at the activities of the roads and the everyday life of the streets under the palace with these windows.

-Built on lime, red and pink sandstone, this palace is situated on the main road in the heart of the business centre of Jaipur.
-It is part of the City Palace and the is spread to the janana room to the women’s room.
+Built on lime, red and pink sandstone, this palace is situated on the main road in the heart of the business center of Jaipur.
+It is part of the City Palace and is spread from the janana room to the women’s room.
 In the morning, it gives a unique feeling to see the sunshine in the sunlight.